mujsdev/mujsdev/README.md

 Started out as a left brainer coding in Java and MySQL during the early days of high school.
 Later found my passion making designs come to life with the power of front-end development.
 Love creating maintainable and scalable code.

-* 🌍  I'm based in Dubai
+* 🇦🇪  I'm based in Dubai
-* 🖥️  See my portfolio at [Instagram](http://instagram.com/mujs.dev)
 * ✉️  You can contact me at [mujtmurt@gmail.com](mailto:mujtmurt@gmail.com)
 * 🧠  I'm learning anything animation related using GSAP or other tools
 * 🤝  I'm open to collaborating on slick open source projects for front-end devs
-* ⚡  Gamer and I love being a completionist.
+* 🎮  Gamer and I love being a completionist.
 Currently own 45 platinums on my PSN account lol

 <a href="https://www.github.com/mujsdev" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/github/followers/mujsdev?logo=github&style=for-the-badge&color=facc15&labelColor=1c1917" /></a>